Foundation Competencies

 Certificate of Readiness to Enter Specialty Training

-Those who do not fall into any of the above categories will be required to submit a Certificate of Readiness to Enter Specialty Training (2021 version) signed by a consultant who has supervised you for at least 3 months (whole time equivalent and continuous period) in the 3½ years prior to the advertised start date for the training programme to which you are applying.
+If you do not fall into any of the above categories you will be required to submit a Certificate of Readiness to Enter Specialty Training (2024 version) signed by a consultant who has supervised you for at least 3 months (whole time equivalent and continuous period) in the 3½ years prior to the advertised start date for the training programme to which you are applying.
 You must not submit multiple certificates from different posts to show evidence of achievement of all competences and only one certificate should be submitted.
 A scanned copy of the certificate must be attached to the Oriel application form.

 When submitting the certificate, all competences must be signed as achieved at the time of application.
 Your certificate will not be accepted where it is stated that outstanding competences will be achieved before the advertised start date of the post.